leovigna/agent-coeus/docs/PATTERNS/mcp-tool-libraries.md

     *   **`openapi-fetch`**: Use the generated types to create a fully typed API client.
 Note that this is not always used; other SDKs (e.g., the Zep SDK) may be used instead.
 4.  **Zod Schemas**: Create Zod schemas for all API inputs (request bodies and query parameters).
 These schemas should map directly to the generated TypeScript types and include descriptions from the OpenAPI specification.
 5.  **Client Export**: The MCP tool library should export the typed client and a client factory, as seen in `packages/mcp-tools-twenty/src/TwentyClient.ts`.
+6.  **RESTful Naming**: The OpenAPI tags and paths should follow RESTful conventions, using plural nouns for resources and prefixing the tag with the plugin name (e.g., `tags: ["twenty/people"]`, `path: "/organization/{orgId}/twenty/people"`).

 This approach provides a robust, type-safe, and maintainable way to expose existing REST services through the MCP server, while still allowing for the addition of custom business logic and authorization as needed.